zukunft/zukunft.com/docs/code_guidelines.md

 for coding new features the target process is before committing:
     1. create a unit test for the new feature
     2. code the feature and fix the unit tests and code smells
-    3. create and fix the database read, write and integration test for the new feature
+    3. create and fix the database read, write and integration test for the new feature if needed
-    4. commit
+    4. run the unit tests using /test/test_unit.php and if successful run the complete test using /test/test.php
+    5. if all tests are fine commit and push

+if the database is corrupted by a mistake /test/reset_db.php can be used to recreate the database

 rules for this project (target, but not yet done)

     - be open
     - always sort by priority